 Guideshow to apply

-Step-by-step guide to applying for the Australia Student Visa (subclass 500), including GTE, OSHC, financial requirements, and application process.
+Step-by-step guide to applying for the Australia Student Visa (subclass 500), including Genuine Student (GS) requirement, OSHC, financial requirements, and application process.

 Updated: